Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-2/04-recap-of-R-programming.md

 ### Lists

-Sometimes, it may be desirable to store multiple vectors, or even vectors of different object classes, into the same R overall object.
+Sometimes, it may be desirable to store multiple vectors, or even vectors of different object classes, in the same R overall object.
 Lists are a special object class that permits objects with these attributes, making them distinct from atomic vectors.

-In the same way that vectors and factors are constructed using `c()` and `factors()` respectively, lists are created using the `lists()` constructor function.
+In the same way that vectors and factors are constructed using `c()` and `factors()` respectively, lists are created using the `list()` constructor function.

 ```r
 x <- list(c(1.63, 2.25, 3.83, 4.99),